for Education MA (Hons)

 Rather than issuing all invitations at once, we release them in phases depending on when your application has been assessed by our Admissions Team.
 Where possible, we will try to give you at least two weeks' notice to allow you to make any arrangements

 We typically hold our interviews between January and March.
-It is wise not to plan holidays over this period so that you don’t miss out on an interview date.
+It is wise not to plan holidays over this period so that you do not miss out on an interview date.
 Our booking system will allow you to choose from a selection of dates and times.
 We advise that you book quickly to secure a slot which is best for you.

 After interview, some early decisions will be communicated but most applicants will be notified after the interviews are completed.
 Final decisions will be made by the UCAS decision date.
 This decision will be communicated via UCAS and will be emailed to both your personal and @dundee.ac.uk email account.